programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 }
 ```

-This file came from the examples folder at three.js, it is a style file.
+This file came from the examples folder at three.js, it is a cascading style sheet file.
 Save the main.css file and then you can close it.

+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-07.png" alt="A screenshot of the VSC editor with the director structure of the myscene folder." caption="Figure 7.
+The directory structure can be seen in the left hand panel of the VSC editor.
+The index file contents are shown in the main panel.
+They are colour coded.
+A VSC terminal is open and shown in the bottom panel." %}

+If you want to understand the basic components of a website [w3schools](https://www.w3schools.com/howto/howto_make_a_website.asp) has a guide, as well as tutorials on html, css and JavaScript.

 Make sure that the command line of your terminal/shell indicates that you are in the myscene folder (...myscene %).
 In VSC, Terminal > New Terminal will give you a terminal.
 In the terminal type